chrisrobertspdx/chrisrobertspdx.github.io/_posts/2017-11-29-cli_gem_project.markdown

 git ls-files -z`.split("\x0").reject
 ```

 That is pretty much it.
-I could never get rubygems to accept my gem so it exists only a local.
+I could never get rubygems to accept my gem so it exists only as local.